EuanPyle/relion4_tomo_robot/README.md

 2. Navigate to the `imod` directory created by Warp when you exported tilt-series as stacks for IMOD
 3. run `dautoalign4warp(<pixel_size_angstrom>, <fiducial_diameter_nm>, <nominal_rotation_angle>, <output_folder>)`

-This will align your tilt-series and tidy everything up ready for import back into Warp.
+This will align your tilt-series and tidy everything up ready for import back into Warp so you can generate tomograms.

 Enjoy!